The Lady in the Car with Glasses and a Gun (novel)

 The Lady in the Car with Glasses and a Gun is a mystery-thriller novel by Sébastien Japrisot, originally published in French as La Dame dans l'auto avec des lunettes et un fusil in 1966.
-It received the 1966 Prix d'Honneur in France and the Crime Writer's Association Gold Dagger for the best crime novel of 1968 by a foreign writer.
+It received the 1966 Prix d'Honneur in France and the Crime Writers' Association Gold Dagger for the best crime novel of 1968 by a foreign writer.